MauroDataMapper/docs/docs/user-guides/digital-object-identifiers/digital-object-identifiers.md

 The DOI profile will present a number of fields which will be recorded as metadata against the catalogue item.
 These profile field values will also be submitted to the DOI system when a DOI name is requested, so it is important to ensure that the values entered into the profile are as accurate as possible.

-The profile fields are grouped into three sections:
+The profile fields are grouped into a number of sections:

-1. Mandatory DataCite DOI Fields
+1. Predefined/Supplied Fields
-2. Recommended DataCite DOI Fields
+2. Primary Creator
-3. Additional DataCite DOI Fields
+3. Additional Mandatory Fields

-Only **'Mandatory DataCite DOI Fields'** are required when submitting the catalogue item to register in the DOI system.
+4. Additional Optional Title Section
+5. Additional Optional Description Section
+6. Primary Contributor
+7. Additional Optional Fields

+The **Predefined/Supplied Fields** are special, read-only fields in the profile.
+These are used and modified internally by Mauro to track important details about the DOI name, such as the state, identifier, and so on.
+These are provided in read-only view to the user but are automatically controlled during DOI submission.

+There are a number of sections and fields in the profile, though only a few a strictly mandatory to submit to the DOI system (marked with a "*" symbol next to their field name).
 Clicking on the help icons next to each field name will provide a description of what the field represents.

-The **'Identifier'** field is a special field which will store the DOI name once the DOI system has created one.
-Although this profile field is editable like all others, it should **not** be manually changed by a user, especially when it contains a value - Mauro will automatically populate this field for you.

 The profile will appear in read-only form when viewing the catalogue item.
 If you want to edit the profile, first make sure the **'Digital Object Identifiers DataCite Dataset Schema'** profile is selected in the profile selection list and then click the **'Edit'** button.

 ![An example of a DOI profile](doi-profile.png)

-This will bring up a **'Edit Profile'** form which you will then be able to make changes to.
+This will bring up an **'Edit Profile'** form which you will then be able to make changes to.
 Once you have finished, click **'Save'**.

 !!!
 Information
 	You are able to save changes to a profile without ensuring that the profile is fully valid.
 For example, some fields may say **'This field is mandatory'**, but changes can be saved temporarily without such fields being filled in.
 To test that the profile is valid, click on the **'Validate'** button, then review any validation alerts that appear in each field.